-Virtual Care Takeaways from ATA 2019 Annual Conference and Expo
+Takeaways from ATA’s 2019 Annual Conference and Expo

-The American Telemedicine Association held its 2019 Annual Conference and Expo from April 14-16, 2019 in New Orleans, and InTouch staff members were in attendance to tap into the latest news and information regarding the telehealth industry.
-Our staff shares some of the most valuable takeaways from the ATA 2019 Annual Conference and Expo:
+The American Telemedicine Association (ATA) held its 2019 Annual Conference and Expo from April 14-16, 2019 in New Orleans, LA.
+InTouch staff members attended, eager to tap into the latest news and information in regard to the telehealth industry.
+Our staff shared some of their most valuable takeaways from this exciting event.

-Nate Gladwell, MHA, RN Clinical Operations Officer at the University of Utah discussed successful health system motives in direct-to-consumer (DTC) applications, beginning with the fact that tech giants like Amazon, Apple, and Google are targeting telehealth – but why?
-These giants aren’t interested in telehealth because it’s digital.
-They are targeting digital because of scalability – digital means you can go almost anywhere you want to go.
-It’s easier to go digital than it is to set up an operating room, for example.
+Nate Gladwell, MHA, RN, Clinical Operations Officer at the University of Utah, discussed successful health system motives in direct-to-consumer (DTC) applications.
+He began with the fact that tech giants like Amazon, Apple, and Google are targeting telehealth due to its high scalability.
+Digital healthcare enables physicians to work from nearly anywhere–a major benefit for many.

 University of Utah was one of the first health systems to put physician reviews online, and many other systems followed suit.
-Providing consumers with the transparency to recognize the value and quality of care they will be receiving from a given healthcare professional is one step towards delighting a customer and achieving a successful DTC telehealth program.
+Providing consumers with the transparency to recognize the value and quality of care they will receive from a given healthcare professional is one step towards improving the patient experience and achieving a successful DTC telehealth program.

-Sharon Allen, Executive Director of World Telehealth Initiative explained that the organization has begun to bring medical expertise to impoverished communities around the world who are lacking.
-One of the many benefits of using telehealth capabilities for this project is that it creates a link so doctors can continue to support the low-resourced areas after they return from their initial visit overseas.
+Sharon Allen, Executive Director of World Telehealth Initiative (WTI), explained that the organization aims to bring medical expertise to underserved communities around the world.
+One of the many benefits of using telehealth technology for this mission is that doctors can support these impoverished areas long-term from anywhere, instead of only being able to provide care in person for a short period of time.

 Transforming Care with Telemedicine

-Denise Pimintel of Dignity Health spoke on transformation, citing that one day, we all want remote care and local care to be indistinguishable.
-Technology should become almost invisible to people; we want it to work almost 100% of the time in the background.
+Denise Pimintel from Dignity Health spoke on transformation.
+She stated that one day, remote and in-person care should be indistinguishable from one another.
+Technology should become almost invisible, working almost every time and fading in the background.

-Pimintel states, “As a network, we really work hard at keeping leadership engaged.
-We want to keep them informed and up to date with what’s happening on the ground.
+Pimintel also said, “As a network, we work hard at keeping leadership engaged.
+We want to keep them informed and up-to-date with what’s happening on the ground.
 We put forward our success and challenges.
-We are keeping patients in-house, we are keeping these patients close to their families and close to the resources that matter most to these patients.”
+We are keeping patients in-house, we are keeping these patients close to their families, and close to the resources that matter most to these patients.”

-Impact of Telecare Technology on the Healthcare Workforce
+Impact of Telehealth Technology on the Healthcare Workforce